ELVIS: Enhance Low-Light for Video Instance Segmentation in the Dark: Methodology

 \subsection{Video Degradation Profiler Network}

-To estimate the degradation parameters $\phi$, we employ our proposed VDP-Net, which efficiently extracts accurate degradation profiles from dark videos without the need for manual calibration.
-VDP-Net consists of a lightweight feature extractor, a temporal fusion convolutional block, and two multi-layer perceptrons (MLPs) for predicting the degradation parameters
+To estimate the degradation parameters $\phi$, we employ our proposed VDP-Net, which efficiently extracts accurate degradation profiles from real low-light videos without the need for manual calibration.
+VDP-Net is a crucial component of the ELVIS framework as it allows for the synthetic pipeline to sample from realistic degradation profiles, instead of potentially unrealistic profiles due to random sampling.
+VDP-Net consists of a lightweight feature extractor, a temporal fusion convolutional block, and two multi-layer perceptrons (MLPs) for predicting $\phi$.

-For the backbone, we use a lightweight pre-trained ResNet-18~\cite{he2016resnet}, which enables faster convergence.
+For the backbone, we use a lightweight pre-trained ResNet-18~\cite{he2016resnet}, as it enables faster convergence.
 Because exposure and noise in low-light video clips are global degradations, whereas blur is a local degradation whose characteristics can vary significantly (particularly in the case of motion blur), we design VDP-Net with two separate prediction heads.
 The temporal fusion module aggregates features from the backbone along the temporal dimension and passes them to an MLP head to output exposure and noise degradation parameters.
 The temporal fusion block consists of an average pooling layer, a one-dimensional convolutional layer, batch normalization, and a ReLU activation function.

-\textbf{Unsupervised training strategy.} Since real low-light videos lack ground-truth degradation parameters, we adopt an unsupervised training strategy in which random values of $\phi$ are uniformly sampled to generate degraded inputs $X^B$ for the network.
+\textbf{Unsupervised training strategy.} Since real low-light videos lack ground truth degradation parameters, we adopt an unsupervised training strategy in which random values of $\phi$ are uniformly sampled to generate degraded inputs $X^B$ for the network.
 We first consulted domain experts to determine realistic upper bounds for the degradation levels observed in real low-light conditions.
 During training, values of $\phi$ within these bounds are passed to our low-light degradation model, together with a clean normal-light video $X^A$, to synthesize the corresponding low-light video $X^B$.
 Uniform sampling ensures that the network learns the full range of degradations without bias.

-\textbf{Loss function.} We find that using only the L1 loss between the ground-truth $\phi$ and the VDP-Net prediction $\phi'$ is insufficient, particularly for the motion blur parameters.
+\textbf{Loss function.} We find that using only the L1 loss between the ground truth $\phi$ and the VDP-Net prediction $\phi'$ is insufficient, particularly for the motion blur parameters.
 This is because the L1 loss does not account for the cyclical nature of the blur angle.
-To address this, we introduce a cosine angular loss term that effectively handles this periodic behavior.
+To address this, we introduce a cosine angular loss (CA loss) term that effectively handles this periodic behavior.
 The overall loss function is defined as

 where $\lambda_1$ and $\lambda_2$ are weighting coefficients for each loss component.